Town of Putnam

 Legal Notice

-The Town of Putnam Zoning Board of Appeals held a hybrid meeting on June 17, 2025, at 7:00 P.M. in Room 201 at the Putnam Municipal Complex, located at 200 School Street, Putnam, CT.
-The following action was taken:
+The Town of Putnam Zoning Board of Appeals will hold a hybrid meeting on September 16, 2025, at 7:00 P.M. in Room 201 on the second floor at the Putnam Municipal Complex, located at 200 School Street, Putnam, CT.
+A public hearing will take place on the following:

 Joseph Nash, Chairperson